Paleo Chocolate Cookies

-I adapted this recipe from my Paleo Chocolate Chip Cookies.
+I adapted this recipe from my Perfect Paleo Chocolate Chip Cookies.
 Mr. Texanerin thinks it’s kind of funny how many variations of this cookie I intend on posting.

 I don’t think it’s funny at all.
 I think to not post all the versions I can think of would just be stupid. ;)